Crystal Frasier: Freelancer

 Frasier left Paizo to pursue a career as freelance author, editor and artist.
 She contacted Green Ronin Publishing about the lack of trans-gender characters in their upcoming second edition of the fantasy romance RPG Blue Rose, and this resulted in a good deal of work for Green Ronin, including becoming the Line Developer for the latest edition of Mutants & Masterminds.
 Her adventure design credits include The Harrowing and In Hell's Bright Shadow.

 In August 2019, Frasier participated in the game designer panel "Playing with Identity: Tabletop Role-Playing Games and the Queer Power Self-Definition" at Flame Con about the impacts of queer identity on game design and play.

 Frasier collaborated with Val Wise to create the graphic novel Cheer Up!: Love and Pompoms, published by Oni-Lion Forge, and described by Barnes & Noble as a "sweet, queer teen romance perfect for fans of Fence and Check Please!."

 Mimi Koehler called the book "a heartfelt, quick-paced, sweet, and super diverse graphic novel", noting that it manages "to pack a lot within those pages—from diverse representation, a sapphic love story (with the unbeatable trope best-friends-to-enemies-to-friends-to-lovers) to representations of transphobic microaggressions and teammates becoming friends for life."
+The book won the 2022 GLAAD Media Award for Outstanding Graphic Novel/Anthology and was a finalist for the 2022 Lambda Literary Award for LGBTQ+ Comics.

 In February 2021, DC Comics announced that Frasier would be one of the writers for the Love Is a Battlefield special, working with Juan Gedeon on a story where Wonder Woman and Steve Trevor have a "date night that inevitably takes a superheroic turn."

 In March 2021, Marvel Comics announced she would be a co-writer with Al Ewing of a comic series titled Gamma Flight, illustrated by Lan Medina.
-Frasier had previously worked for Marvel in 2020 on a comic about The Immortal Hulk.
+Frasier had previously worked with Ewing in 2020 on the series The Immortal Hulk.

 Frasier was also co-author of the D&D sourcebook Van Richten's Guide to Ravenloft published in 2021.